 to actually turn the light off.
 This is still pretty simple in code

-This is starting to get a little more complex in Home Assistant automations requiring an Automation rule and two separate scripts.
+At this point, things are starting to get a little more complicated.
+Home Assistant’s automations require an Automation rule and two separate scripts.

 flash_warning() which when called, toggles the inside light